iamdebasishdas123/iamdebasishdas123/README.md

 ## About Me

-#### I'm Debasish Das, pursuing my master's (M.Sc) in Mathematics and Computing at **IIT (ISM) Dhanbad**.
-My interest in Data Science began during my 12th grade, and I find it to be the most fascinating sector in the digital world.
-The idea that unused data can be transformed into incredibly useful information for various businesses is truly captivating.
-In today's world, data is a powerful tool, and Data Science has the potential to shape the future of technology by creating new opportunities and advancements.
+#### I am Debasish Das, a recent Master of Science (M.Sc.) graduate in Mathematics and Computing from IIT (ISM) Dhanbad.
+My passion for Data Science ignited during my 12th grade, and since then, I have found it to be the most fascinating sector in the digital landscape.
+The ability to transform unused data into actionable insights for businesses is truly captivating to me.
+In today’s world, data is a powerful tool, and I believe Data Science is at the forefront of shaping the future of technology by driving innovation and creating new opportunities.

+### I have recently qualified the GATE DA (Data Science and Artificial Intelligence) exam in 2025, further strengthening my foundation in the field.
+Currently, I am working as an AI/ML Engineer at Genie Bazaar Company, where I apply my knowledge and skills to develop intelligent solutions that drive business growth.

 ---